Thomas & Friends: The Great Race

-Thomas & Friends: The Great Race is a 2016 British animated musical comedy adventure film and the twelfth feature-length special based on the British television series Thomas & Friends.
-The film was produced and distributed by HIT Entertainment with animation production by Canadian-based Arc Productions.
-The movie centres on Thomas wanting to represent Sodor in the Great Railway Show on the mainland and proving that he doesn't need to be big, strong, or fast to go.
+Thomas & Friends: The Great Race is a 2016 British animated musical comedy film based on the British television series Thomas & Friends.
+It was produced and distributed by HIT Entertainment with animation production by Canadian-based Arc Productions.
+It centres on Thomas the Tank Engine aiming to prove that he is worthy of competing in the Great Railway Show.

-The film stars John Hasler (UK) and Joseph May (US) as the voice of Thomas, alongside special guest stars Tina Desai as Indian engine Ashima, Rufus Jones as a depiction of the iconic real-life locomotive Flying Scotsman (Note: The Flying Scotsman previously appeared in the Railway Series book Enterprising Engines, but was reduced to a brief cameo role when the book was adapted for television) and John Schwab as Vinnie, an American engine.
-These new additions were made by Mattel to add more international and female characters to the cast.
+The film stars the cast from the television series alongside special guest stars Tina Desai as Indian engine Ashima, Rufus Jones as the real-life locomotive Flying Scotsman, and John Schwab as Vinnie.

-The movie was given a limited theatrical release on 21 May 2016 in the United Kingdom through National Amusements before being released on DVD.
-The movie was released theatrically or straight-to-video depending on the country.
+Thomas & Friends: The Great Race was given a limited theatrical release on 21 May 2016 in the United Kingdom through National Amusements before being released on DVD.

 Plot

-Thomas the Tank Engine meets Gordon's brother, the Flying Scotsman, who is taking part in the Great Railway Show on the Mainland and encourages Thomas to try and take part as well.
-Although every engine on Sodor wants to take part, Sir Topham Hatt has not made up his mind yet, and Thomas fears he won't be picked to go to the competition.
-Thomas tries several attempts to convince Sir Topham to choose him, such as getting the idea to be streamlined.
-When he vaguely phrases this idea to Sir Topham Hatt, the latter instead chooses Gordon to be streamlined for the competition.
-Thomas then gets the idea to be repainted to enter the contest for "best decorated engine", but Sir Topham Hatt instead uses this idea for James and Emily.
+Thomas the Tank Engine meets Gordon the Big Engine's brother, the Flying Scotsman, who is to compete in a race at the Great Railway Show, a series of rail competitions on the mainland; he encourages Thomas to try entering as well.
+Although every engine on the Island of Sodor wants to take part, Thomas fears he will not be chosen.
+Thomas tries several attempts to convince Sir Topham to choose him, such as becoming a streamliner to enter the race.
+When he vaguely phrases this idea to Sir Topham Hatt, the latter instead chooses Gordon to be streamlined.
+Thomas then proposes being repainted to enter the contest for "best decorated engine", but Sir Topham Hatt instead uses his idea for James and Emily.

 At Brendam Docks, Thomas has a run-in with most of the competitors for the Great Railway Show when their rail ferry docks there by mistake, and as a result, one of them is left behind.
-Ashima (a beautifully painted tank engine from India) accidentally bumps Thomas in her hurry to try and make the ferry, nearly pushing him over the edge into the water.
-Smitten, Thomas quickly leaves the docks.
+Ashima—a decorated tank engine from India—accidentally bumps Thomas in her hurry to the ferry, nearly pushing him over the edge into the water.
+Smitten after she rescues him, Thomas quickly leaves the docks.
+Ashima is lost and the other engines are too busy to help her, and Thomas becomes jealous when he sees her performing his passenger train duties that he abandoned.